metricly/metricly-docs/content/api/api-widgets.md

 ## About the Widgets API

-CloudWisdom's Widgets API can be used to...
+CloudWisdom's Widgets API can be used to list, create, get, delete, and update widgets.
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/widgets) and by clicking the interactive buttons below.

 ## GET from /widgets
 {{< button theme="info" href="https://app.metricly.com/swagger-ui.html#!/widgets/listWidgetsUsingGET" >}} GET {{< /button >}} Use this endpoint to view all widgets associated to a given dashboard.